Gerald K. Geerlings: World War II

-Gerald Geerlings returned to the military to fight in World War II, this time joining the U.S. Army Air Forces.
-In 1942, while serving as Captain in the Command Office of the 8th Special Operations Squadron and 8th Air Force in England, Geerlings spearheaded critical cartographic innovations for the newly-formed U.S. Air Force and Allied forces.
+Gerald Geerlings returned to the military to fight in World War II, this time joining the Army Air Forces.
+In 1942, while serving as Captain in the Command Office of the 8th Special Operations Squadron and 8th Air Force in England, Geerlings spearheaded critical cartographic innovations for the newly-formed Air Force and Allied forces.
 Adept at aerial perspective drawings, Geerlings devised target maps to aid Allied bombers in key aerial military campaigns through a key innovation in aerial combat.

 Faced with the absence of adequate British and Allied force map coverage of Axis targets and areas of control (due to the fact that aerial missions of the time predominantly occurred at night, where detailed maps were not required and accuracy was seen as impossible), Geerlings devised a novel way to map strategic targets in order to fundamentally improve bombing accuracy and situational awareness for military aerial campaigns, allowing military air power and bombers to take an unprecedented front-seat in the execution of strategic military campaigns.

 In a critical cartographic innovation of WWII, Gerald Geerlings developed the "perspective target map", also known as the "Geerlings map".
 These aerial target maps with unprecedented oblique views of approaches from the viewpoint of bombers in combat finally allowed Allied forces to perform strategic daytime aerial bombing strikes and aerial bombing campaigns for the first time in military history.
 These "Geerlings maps" were able to convert strategic topographical features and military targets visible to the eye at research centers to illustrations and maps depicting what navigators and bombardiers saw in real-time combat, providing pilots and bomber crews multiple views and approaches of targets instead of typical straight-down map views.
 Measuring 32 inches by 32 inches in size, Geerlings maps provided views of 6 different aerial approaches for any enemy target, depicted from a height of 26,000 feet as would be experienced by air force members in-flight.
 Utilizing techniques of "heightened abstraction", Geerlings created groundbreaking maps for World War II bombing campaigns—each approach provided 6 visualizations of strategic enemy targets, combining target views from 15 miles out (for use by navigators) with analogous views of from a distance of 7 miles out (for use by bombardiers).

 In a departure from the era's use of maps in combat, Geerlings' perspective target maps provided unprecedented depictions of critical topographic features that were often obscured (or not captured) in traditional photo-reconnaissance materials and flat-view maps.
 Geerlings maps included important landmarks and enemy positions for effective bomber targeting, such as artillery positions, search lights, smokescreens, decoys, radars, and coastline views (including views of changing sea levels at different times of day).
 Previously, the absence of these features in military maps added significant challenges to nascent attempts at leveraging air combat for military campaigns.